ajpopplestone/static-file-server/README.md

 ## Design decisions

-Setup server with node and express
+Setup server with node and express.

 Use middleware in express to catch all routes and then parse url to get file path.

-Use readFileSync() inside try/catch statements to open required file, if performance on the server was an issue this could be done asynchronously
+Use readFileSync() inside try/catch statements to open required file, if performance on the server was an issue this could be done asynchronously.

-If file is found use 'markdown-it', an open source library to render html from markdown Use handlebars template engine to insert rendered markdown content For this template.html will be changed to template.hbs and {{content}} will be changed to {{{content}}} to insert non escaped html
+If file is found use 'markdown-it', an open source library to render html from markdown

+Use handlebars template engine to insert rendered markdown content.
+For this template.html will be changed to template.hbs and {{content}} will be changed to {{{content}}} to insert non escaped html

 ## Dependencies